Venezuela's Maduro to visit China to re-engage amid China-West tensions | Headlines

 - Venezuela Rb

 Venezuelan Vice President Delcy Rodriguez said in a post on X on Friday that the two governments were strengthening bilateral relations, and expanding "strategic cooperation and international joint work, in favour of peace and respect for the principles and purposes of the UN Charter."
-The visit coincides with the G20 summit in New Delhi this weekend, which China's president Xi Jinping
+Washington and Caracas have long been at odds and while the Biden administration has made overtures toward easing sanctions against Venezuela, Beijing's decision to host Maduro coincides with a G20 summit in New Delhi this weekend, which Chinese President Xi Jinping will not attend.

 Maduro last visited China in 2018, when he met with Xi in Beijing.
-Energy investment and cooperation is likely to be a key focus for the trip.
-China is the world's largest importers of crude oil, while Venezuela has the largest proven reserves.
+OIL AND DEBT

-Despite US sanctions on Venezuelan oil, China imported around 283 million barrels, or around 38.8 million metric tons, of crude from the country last year, according to data from Kpler.
+Despite U.S. sanctions on Venezuelan oil, between January and August this year, China imported around 390,000 barrels per day of crude from the country, totalling roughly 12.9 million metric tons, according to data from commodities consultancy Vortexa.
 Most Venezuelan shipments are transferred via third countries such as Malaysia.
 China reported no crude imports from Venezuela in official customs data last year or thus far this year.

-Chinese state-owned PetroChina holds a 40% stake in the Sinovensa project in the Orinoco belt alongside Venezuelan state oil company PDVSA.
-The company stopped carrying Venezuelan oil

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)